-- Selecting the President and CEO. - Approving the executive officers of the Company. - Evaluating the performance of the executive officers, including the President and CEO, and determining their compensation. - Succession planning for the President and CEO and oversight for succession planning of the executive officers of the Company. - Providing advice and oversight on the compensation of Company employees. - Reviewing and approving fundamental financial and business strategies of the Company, as well as reviewing and approving major corporate actions. - Assessing major risks facing the Company, and reviewing alternatives for the mitigation of such risks. - Nominating directors and establishing Board committees. - Ensuring processes are in place for maintaining the integrity of the Company, including the integrity of its financial reports, compliance with laws and regulations, and compliance with the Company Code of Conduct.
+- Selecting the President and CEO. - Approving the executive officers of the Company. - Evaluating the performance of the executive officers, including the President and CEO, and determining their compensation. - Succession planning for the President and CEO and oversight for succession planning of the executive officers of the Company. - Providing advice and oversight on the compensation of Company employees. - Reviewing and approving fundamental financial and business strategies of the Company, as well as reviewing and approving major corporate actions. - Assessing major risks facing the Company, and reviewing alternatives for the mitigation of such risks. - Nominating directors and establishing Board committees and evaluating the overall effectiveness of the Board and the Board committees.

+• Ensuring processes are in place for maintaining the integrity of the Company, including the integrity of its financial reports, compliance with laws and regulations, and compliance with the Company Code of Conduct.